 The primary purpose of the authority file generated by an industrial property office (IPO) is to allow other IPOs and other interested parties to assess the completeness of the available patent documentation.
 An authority file may also be used to capture bibliographic information for patents which form part of the PCT Minimum Documentation set.

-In order to allow consistency checks, the authority file should contain the list of all publication numbers assigned by the IP office.
-This may include publication numbers for which no published document is available – this can be the case for applications withdrawn shortly before the publication or for destroyed documents – as well as publication numbers for which the publication contains only bibliographic data.
+In order to allow consistency checks, the authority file should contain the list of all publication numbers assigned by the IPO.
+This should include publication numbers for which no published document is available – this can be the case for applications withdrawn shortly before the publication or for destroyed documents – as well as publication numbers for which the publication contains only bibliographic data.

 DEFINITIONS